By J. L. Starkey

 “I am in a hurry.”

 On 7 June 1891, the free-spirited Count settled down to a life of domesticity.
 After a whirlwind courtship, he married Anna Pavlovic, a Bohemian immigrant seventeen years his junior .
 On 28 January 1894, the Count and Anna welcomed a daughter named Mabel .

-It’s safe to assume that the Count’s life calmed down at that point, isn’t it?
+Is it safe to assume that the Count’s life calmed down at that point?
 After all, he was a married man with a family and a career .
 It was time for an end to the practical jokes and shenanigans.

 Well…no. He was still the Bohemian Count, after all!

 When Mabel Glickauf was just six weeks old, the Count lost his barbershop to a fire that damaged or destroyed dozens of Main Street businesses, including Al Swearengen’s Gem Theater and Star and Bullock hardware store .

 Less than 48 hours after the fire was extinguished, the Count was back in business, and he wasn’t alone.
 Several merchants resumed operations “as though nothing out of the way had occurred” just days after the devastating fire .
 The Count had to get back to making a living, because it was the only way that he could get back to making a life.
 And honestly, the citizens of Deadwood needed his brand of enthusiasm, didn’t they?